chrboku/AnnoMe/README.md

 * [optional step]: Install the python tool uv.
 Please refer to [https://github.com/astral-sh/uv#installation](https://github.com/astral-sh/uv#installation) for installation instruction.
 This step can be omitted if uv is already available on the system.

-* Open a terminal and navigate to an empty folder.
+* Open a terminal and navigate to an empty folder into which the AnnoMe package shall be cloned.

 * Clone the repo AnnoMe with the command `git clone https://github.com/chrboku/AnnoMe`.

+* Navigate into the new folder with `cd AnnoMe`.

-* Execute the demo filter-script with `uv run python ./demo/Demo_FilterDatabasesPrenylatedCompounds_publicDBs.py`.
+* From the base folder (i.e., **AnnoMe**, the current folder), execute the demo filter-script with `uv run ./demo/Filter_PrenylatedCompounds_publicDBs.py`.
 This will download the publicly available MS/MS databases and the MS2DeepScore model.
-Then the script will filter the public databases for `prenylated flavones` and `prenylated chalcones`.
+Then the scripts will filter the public databases for **prenylated flavones** and **prenylated chalcones**.
+The results will be available in **./resources/libraries_filtered**.

+* Similar to the public database, execute the demo script for the in-house databases with `uv run ./demo/Filter_PrenylatedCompounds_BOKUDB.py`.

+* From the base folder (i.e., **AnnoMe**, the current folder), execute the demo analysis-script with `uv run jupyter nbconvert --to HTML --execute ./demo/Classification_PrenylatedCompounds_publicDBs.ipynb`.
+Once finished, the log of the classification pipeline will be available in **./demo/Classification_PrenylatedCompounds_publicDBs.html** and the prediction results will be available in **./demo/publicDBs/output/PrenylatedCompounds_PublicDBs/**.

-* Execute the demo analysis-script with `uv run jupyter nbconvert --to HTML --execute ./demo/Analysis_PrenylatedCompounds_publicDBs.ipynb`.
-Once finished, the log of the classification pipeline will be available in `./demo/Analysis_PrenylatedCompounds_publicDBs.html` and the prediction results will be available in `./demo/publicDBs/output/PrenylatedCompounds_publicDBs/`.
+* Similar to the public database, execute the demo analysis-script with `uv run jupyter nbconvert --to HTML --execute ./demo/Classification_PrenylatedCompounds_BOKUDB.ipynb`.
+Once finished, the log of the classification pipeline will be available in **./demo/Classification_PrenylatedCompounds_BOKUDB.html** and the prediction results will be available in **./demo/publicDBs/output/PrenylatedCompounds_BOKU/**.

 ## TODO: include how a new search can be started, what the parameters are, and documentation about the results